hockey-for-NOI/SimpleDataBase/docs/recordman.md

 		Page that store slots of real data.
 		The indexes starts from back while slots of real data starts from front.
-		Each index occupies an unsigned short, and represents the END of a slot. i.e. bit 65520..65535 represents the end of the first slot, and bit 65504..65519 represents the end of the second slot, etc.
+		Each index occupies an unsigned short, and represents the END of a slot.
-		Indexs ends with a short whose value is 65535.
+		An index with value 65535 means removed.
+		The last unsigned short (i.e. bit 65520..65535) represents the length of index.
 		We need extra 16 bit to store a slot.
 		When we definitely REMOVE a slot or CHANGE ITS LENGTH, all the slots after it needs shifting, as well as indexes.
 		(Not so slow compared to writeback...)